jerpint/jerpint.github.io/_posts/2021-11-24-mila-vacation-calculator.md

 ## How it works

 It counts how many months you've accumulated since the last update on Folks and adds that to your vacation total.
 A month is only counted once it is completed, so for a given day of a month, the total doesn't change.
-This is the official Mila way of counting.
+This is the unofficial Mila way of counting.

 The final count is then obtained by: